Los Angeles & California · Telehealth

 Trauma-Informed, Evidence-Based Treatment

-Using approaches including CBT, DBT, Brainspotting, and somatic work, we address anxiety, depression, trauma, and identity at the root — not just the surface.
+Using approaches including Internal Family Systems (IFS), Eye Movement Desensitization & Reprocessing (EMDR), and Brainspotting, we can help address anxiety, depression, trauma, and identity at the root, not just the surface.

 5